avstudio1/rex/README.md

-# Rex: A Command Line Interface
+# Rex: A command line interface by stiamprie